froukje/articles/README.md

 **03_mlflow.ipynb:** In this notebook we learn how to use mlflow or experiment tracking, when results are stored in a local folder or a sqlite database.
 The article can be found on [medium](https://medium.com/@falbrechtg/getting-started-with-mlflow-tracking-46a0089d6a73)

 ## Easy analyze your Data and ML model using Evidently AI
 **04_evidently.ipynb:** In this notebook we consider the regression problem of predicting house prices and explore how we can use Evidently AI dashboards and profiles to monitor our data and model.
+The article can be found on [medium](https://medium.com/@falbrechtg/easy-analysis-of-your-data-and-ml-model-using-evidently-ai-830ef0c1c4fd)